Rio Tinto Group (RIO.L) (LON:RIO) Given a GBX 6,000 Price Target at Royal Bank of Canada

-Royal Bank of Canada set a GBX 6,000 ($78.39) target price on Rio Tinto Group (RIO.L) (LON:RIO) in a report published on Tuesday, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Royal Bank of Canada set a GBX 6,000 ($78.39) price target on Rio Tinto Group (RIO.L) (LON:RIO) in a report published on Monday, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

-Several other equities research analysts have also commented on the stock.
-Jefferies Financial Group set a GBX 6,400 ($83.62) price target on shares of Rio Tinto Group (RIO.L) and gave the stock a buy rating in a research note on Tuesday.
-JPMorgan Chase & Co. reissued a neutral rating and set a GBX 7,100 ($92.76) price objective on shares of Rio Tinto Group (RIO.L) in a research report on Thursday, January 14th.
-UBS Group set a GBX 4,500 ($58.79) price objective on shares of Rio Tinto Group (RIO.L) and gave the stock a neutral rating in a research report on Monday, October 19th.
-Credit Suisse Group set a GBX 4,100 ($53.57) price objective on shares of Rio Tinto Group (RIO.L) and gave the stock a sell rating in a research report on Monday, September 28th.
-Finally, Morgan Stanley reissued a neutral rating and set a GBX 5,200 ($67.94) price objective on shares of Rio Tinto Group (RIO.L) in a research report on Thursday, December 10th.
-Two investment analysts have rated the stock with a sell rating, six have issued a hold rating and five have issued a buy rating to the stock.
-The stock currently has a consensus rating of Hold and an average price target of GBX 5,468.46 ($71.45).
+Several other brokerages have also commented on RIO.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell restated a buy rating and issued a GBX 5,300 ($69.24) price objective on shares of Rio Tinto Group (RIO.L) in a report on Tuesday, October 27th.
+Barclays restated a neutral rating and set a GBX 5,000 ($65.33) price target on shares of Rio Tinto Group (RIO.L) in a research report on Thursday, January 7th.
+The Goldman Sachs Group set a GBX 5,950 ($77.74) price target on Rio Tinto Group (RIO.L) and gave the stock a neutral rating in a research note on Wednesday, January 20th.
+Oddo Bhf reissued a sell rating and set a GBX 5,700 ($74.47) price objective on shares of Rio Tinto Group (RIO.L) in a research report on Wednesday, January 20th.
+Finally, Jefferies Financial Group set a GBX 6,400 ($83.62) target price on shares of Rio Tinto Group (RIO.L) and gave the stock a buy rating in a research report on Tuesday, January 19th.
+Two analysts have rated the stock with a sell rating, six have issued a hold rating and five have assigned a buy rating to the stock.
+Rio Tinto Group (RIO.L) presently has an average rating of Hold and a consensus price target of GBX 5,468.46 ($71.45).

 Rio Tinto Group engages in finding, mining, and processing mineral resources worldwide.
 The company offers aluminum, silver, molybdenum, copper, diamonds, gold, borates, titanium dioxide, salt, iron ore, and uranium.
 It is also involved in the alumina production; primary aluminum smelting; bauxite mining; alumina refining; and ilmenite, rutile, and zircon mining, as well as provision of gypsum.